Air Canada Flight 759: Incident

 Diagram of Runway 28R and Taxiway C at SFO.
 AC 759 mistakenly lined up to land on Taxiway C, shown with the dotted blue line, instead of Runway 28R, shown with the dashed white line, before being ordered to abort the landing.

 At 11:46 p.m. local time, Air Canada Flight 759 (AC 759), carrying 135 passengers and 5 crew members, was cleared to land on Runway 28R.
 The adjacent Runway 28L had been closed at 10 p.m. local time and its lights were off, except for a 20.5 ft lighted flashing "X" at the eastern runway threshold.
 The captain was flying the aircraft and the first officer was monitoring.
 The two pilots of AC 759 acknowledged that they mistook runway 28R for 28L and therefore lined up for landing on the parallel taxiway C, even though runways and taxiways are lit with different colours and intensities.
 Preliminary post-event investigation results noted that Runway 28R and Taxiway C were lit on default settings (in different colours), and the automatic terminal information service broadcast information was current and advised that 28L was closed and unlit.
 According to preliminary Transportation Board investigation results, as the weather was clear, the pilots of AC 759 were not required to utilize the instrument landing system and relied instead on a visual approach, as typical for the prevailing conditions.

-Taxiway C contained four airplanes, three from United Airlines and one from Philippine Airlines, queueing for takeoff.
+On Taxiway C, four airplanes were queueing for takeoff, three from United Airlines and one from Philippine Airlines.
 At 11:55:46 p.m. local time, upon spotting aircraft lights approximately 0.7 mi from the runway, the pilot of AC 759 asked the tower if he was clear to land on 28R, to which the air traffic controller responded at 11:55:56 p.m., "There's no one on 28R but you," when AC 759 was approximately 0.3 mi from the runway threshold.
-The AC 759 pilots "did not recall seeing aircraft on Taxiway C, but something did not look right to them" according to a post-incident interview summary.
+The AC 759 pilots "did not recall seeing aircraft on Taxiway C, but something did not look right to them", according to a post-incident interview summary.
 The pilot of United Airlines Flight 1 (UA 001), the first in line for takeoff, interrupted the radio traffic at 11:56:01 p.m. and asked "Where is this guy going?
 He's on the taxiway."
 The crew of Philippine Airlines Flight 115 (PR 115) turned on their landing lights to alert AC 759 they were lined up on the taxiway.
 Then the captain of AC 759 initiated a go-around, around the same time as the first officer called for a go-around.
 The air traffic controller ordered AC 759 to abort the landing at 11:56:10 p.m.
 After AC 759 acknowledged the go-around, the air traffic controller stated, "It looks like you were lined up for Charlie [Taxiway C] there."
 AC 759 had already started to climb before the go-around order.